leterDieu/Stellarity-mcoc/wiki/dev/docs/biomes/the_hallow.md

 ## Trivia

-- So far it is the only dedicated biome in FSEE.
+- So far it is the only dedicated biome in Stellarity.
 - It is the only biome to have only passive mobs spawning.
 - The Hallow was the first biome to get a boss based around it.
-- Music that plays while inside this biome are all FokaStudio's most favorite tracks from the main game.
+- Music that plays while inside this biome are all kohara's most favorite tracks from the main game.
 - The verb 'to hallow' means 'to make holy'.
 - The description of its special Advancement is a reference to what Painter NPC says about The Hallow in Terraria upon interacting with him in Hardmode.

 ## History

--  **1.6a**
+-  **2.0a**
     - Reduced number of Large Amethyst Stalactites.
     - Pixie Dust can now be used to craft [Prismatic Punch](../items/prismatic_punch.md) and [Sariel](../items/sariel.md).
     - Added Empress of Light - a boss themed around this biome.
     - Fixed abnormal amounts of [Pixies](../mobs/pixie.md) spawning all over The Hallow.
     - Allays can rarely replace Pixies on spawn.
 * **1.5b**
-    - Added [Pixies](../mobs/pixie.md), they served no purpose other than ambience or aquiring [<i class="icon-fsee icon-fsee-pixie-dust"></i>[Pixie Dust](../items/other/pixie_dust.md).
+    - Added [Pixies](../mobs/pixie.md), they served no purpose other than ambience or aquiring [<i class="icon-stellarity icon-stellarity-pixie-dust"></i>[Pixie Dust](../items/other/pixie_dust.md).
 * **1.5a**
     - [Hallowed Crate](../mechanics/void_fishing.md#crates), [Mystical Heartfish](../mechanics/void_fishing.md#fish) and [Prismite](../mechanics/void_fishing.md#fish)) can now be caught while [Void Fishing](../mechanics/void_fishing.md) in The Hallow.
 * **1.4a**